api2cart/ruby-sdk/docs/OrderApi.md

 order_id = '25' # String | Defines the order id
 opts = {
   start: 0, # Integer | This parameter sets the number from which you want to get entities
+  store_id: '1', # String | Store Id
+  response_fields: '{result{id,order_id,shipment_provider,tracking_numbers{tracking_number},items{product_id,quantity}}}', # String | Set this parameter in order to choose which entity fields you want to retrieve
   params: 'id,model,price,images', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  response_fields: '{result{id,order_id,shipment_provider,tracking_numbers{tracking_number},items{product_id,quantity}}}', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  exclude: 'false', # String | Set this parameter in order to choose which entity fields you want to ignore.
+  exclude: 'false' # String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  store_id: '1' # String | Store Id
 }

 begin